Vision

 Students may also pursue a wide range of graduate degrees, including the Master’s, the Educational Specialist, the Doctor of Education, and the Doctor of Philosophy.

 As you make your way around campus, you’re sure to notice something unique about many of the sidewalks.
-Historic Senior Walk showcases the names of more than 200,000 University of Arkansas graduates, grouped by year of graduation starting with the Class of 1876 in front of Old Main.
+Historic Senior Walk showcases the names of more than 220,000 University of Arkansas graduates, grouped by year of graduation starting with the Class of 1876 in front of Old Main.
 A long tradition in both time and mileage, it is concrete proof of the university’s commitment to students.
 If you know a family member or friend graduated from the university, you can look up the location of their name on a digital version of Senior Walk.

 You won’t be able to discover everything the university has to offer in a day, but here are a few attractions that you don’t want to miss.

-• Jim and Joyce Faulkner Performing Arts Center — The university's old Field House, in which such legendary performers as Chuck Berry, Louis Armstrong and Peter, Paul and Mary have performed, was renovated recently into a 600-seat acoustically tuned performance hall.
+- Faulkner Performing Arts Center — The university's old Field House, in which such legendary performers as Chuck Berry, Louis Armstrong and Peter, Paul and Mary have performed, was renovated recently into a 600-seat acoustically tuned performance hall.
 More than 200 musical concerts, operas and theatrical performances occur in the course of each year.

-• Pi Beta Phi Centennial Gate — A new landmark, the gate serves as a formal entrance to the university’s historic core.
+- Pi Beta Phi Centennial Gate — A new landmark, the gate serves as a formal entrance to the university’s historic core.
 The striking entranceway was a gift, commemorating the first 100 years of Pi Beta Phi on campus.

-• Razorback Stadium/Hall of Champions Museum — Donald W. Reynolds Razorback Stadium is one of the finest collegiate football facilities in the nation and home to the Jerry Jones/Jim Lindsey Hall of Champions Museum, located in the Frank Broyles Athletic Center.
+- Razorback Stadium/Hall of Champions Museum — Donald W. Reynolds Razorback Stadium is one of the finest collegiate football facilities in the nation and home to the Jerry Jones/Jim Lindsey Hall of Champions Museum, located in the Frank Broyles Athletic Center.
 Bud Walton Arena houses two more athletic museums.

-The campus features many other landmarks and noteworthy facilities including the Clinton House, the small brick home on campus in which future President Bill Clinton and future Secretary of State Hillary Rodham Clinton lived while both served on the U of A’s law school faculty.
+The campus features many other landmarks and noteworthy facilities including the Clinton House, the small brick home on campus in which then-future President Bill Clinton and future Secretary of State Hillary Rodham Clinton lived while both served on the U of A’s law school faculty.

 Museums and Theatre

 Quickly gaining recognition as a nationwide center for arts and culture, the region is home to Crystal Bridges Museum of American Art.
 This world-class museum features a permanent collection of art spanning five centuries, from the Colonial era to the current day.
 The collection includes several works considered masterpieces.
 Crystal Bridges also offers miles of wilderness trails and a unique dining experience.
 If that’s not enough, admission is free.
 Two other major cultural amenities, the Walton Arts Center and TheatreSquared, are located just two blocks from campus.
-The arts center brings in Broadway
+The arts center brings in Broadway touring shows and national performers regularly, and TheatreSquared offers locally produced professional theatre, recently winning the state's first Obie Award for one of its productions.

 Entertainment and Retail